 - Play:5 (Gen 1 and Gen 2)

-These speakers are for placing around your home and playing audio from music, voice and podcast services on the app.
+All these speakers are for placing around your home and playing audio from music, voice and podcast services on the app.

 The only way to add them to your TV is to pair them with a soundbar as surround sound speakers.